NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bear Hug.md

 * * *

 You snatch at your opponent with your claws, pulling them close in a ferocious bear hug.
 You make another claw Strike against the same target.
-If this Strike hits, the target is also [[Conditions/Grabbed|Grabbed]].
+If this Strike hits, the target is also [[Grabbed|Grabbed]].

 *Source: Pathfinder Treasure Vault*
 *OGL*